hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 baptists is working hard to get Robert’s sentence commuted right away.”
 Gardabh: “Now why are you bringing religion into all this.
-That is why we could be caught in riots tomorrow.”
+That is why we could be caught inriots tomorrow.”
 Lootika: “Hey Gardabh – you are the guy who procured me the knife that I am still carrying with me.
 Now why are you getting worried about riots.”